crossplane/docs/content/v1.15/guides/troubleshoot-crossplane.md

 1. Get the events for the root resource using `kubectl describe` or `kubectl get event`
 2. If there are errors in the events, address them.
-3. If there are no errors, follow its sub-resources.
+3. If there are no errors, follow its subresources.

     `kubectl get <KIND> <NAME> -o=jsonpath='{.spec.resourceRef}{" "}{.spec.resourceRefs}' | jq`
 4. Repeat this process for each resource returned.